ltrgoddard/thesis/temp.markdown

 > lyric adolescent’s flabby little soul into a faint stain on the
 > tarmac.

-Prynne here flies in the face of his own *paean* to ‘the inter-modifying force of open *argument*’: his implicit riposte to Chaloner is not made on the level of content, through argumentative discourse, but by means of form, with Prynne relying on his pseudo-editorial position—a position based on little more than his having access to a communal college mimeograph machine—to manipulate the publication’s layout in such a way that it will undermine Chaloner’s piece.
+\noindent Prynne here flies in the face of his own *paean* to ‘the inter-modifying force of open *argument*’: his implicit riposte to Chaloner is not made on the level of content, through argumentative discourse, but by means of form, with Prynne relying on his pseudo-editorial position—a position based on little more than his having access to a communal college mimeograph machine—to manipulate the publication’s layout in such a way that it will undermine Chaloner’s piece.
 Crucially, through the parenthetical ‘to “fill up space”’, he effectively admits to Riley that the move is underhand.

 In summary, Prynne’s letter to Riley of 15 September 1967 sets out an ambiguous model for a new sort of prose which, given the events referred